Tezeroth/VRMOBDESK-REFACTOR/Documentation/Docs/Interactions.md

 2. **Examine**:
    - Tap the "EXAMINE" button while holding an object
    - Swipe to rotate the object
-   - Tap "CANCEL" to exit examine mode
+   - Tap "EXAMINE/CANCEL" to exit examine mode
+   - Tap "EXAMINE/CANCEL" while charging a throw will cancel the throw charge

 3. **Throw**:
    - While holding an object, press and hold the "GRAB/THROW" button
    - Charging animation shows throw power
    - Release to throw with velocity based on charge time
+   - Throw charge can be canceled by tapping the "EXAMINE/CANCEL" button

 4. **Drop**:
    - Double-tap while holding an object